 'The Harder They Fall'

-A forthcoming Netflix film, marketed as a new school Western with a famous Black cast, draws loose inspiration from Love's own biography.
-The Harder They Fall will dramatize the rivalry between Love (Jonathon Majors) and the outlaw Rufus Buck (Idris Elba).
+The Netflix film The Harder They Fall, a new school Western with a famous Black cast, draws loose inspiration from Love's own biography.
+The film dramatizes the rivalry between Love (Jonathon Majors) and the outlaw Rufus Buck (Idris Elba).
 Along the way, Love and Buck encounter many real-life figures from the Old West, including Stagecoach Mary (Zazie Beetz), rodeo star Bill Pickett (Edi Gathegi), the sharpshooter Jim Beckwourth (R.J.
 Cyler), and Crawford Goldsby a.k.a.
 Cherokee Bill (LaKeith Stanfield).

 In actuality, however, Love and Buck were not enemies.
 In fact, they likely never crossed paths!
 Buck was a notorious criminal who, with the Rufus Buck Gang, briefly terrorized the Oklahoma territory in 1895.
 By that time, Love was older and had moved on from his rough-riding cowboy days.

 So, it's safe to say the Netflix project, directed and co-written by Jeymes Samuel, is taking some creative liberties.
-Still, we're excited to see the addition of Love's story to the Western film canon.
+Still, we love to see the addition of Love's story to the Western film canon.
 Particularly, in a film focusing entirely on the Black West.
-The Harder They Fall premieres in late 2021.
+The Harder They Fall is available to stream on Netflix now.